asiaopenstack/icehouse/icehouse/readme.md

 ***Note: If you are installing a compute rig, you may skip to the *Nova Compute Setup* section below.***

 #### Nova Setup (Controller Only)
 Nova provides multiple services to OpenStack for controlling networking, imaging and starting and stopping instances.
-If you are installing a compute rig, please skip to the following section to install the base *nova-compute* methods needed for running a compute rig.
+This script should be run on the *controller rig* only.
+If you are installing an additional *compute rig*, please skip to the following section to install the base *nova-compute* methods only.

 Start the controller's nova install by typing the following: